Kyome22/SecretDesktop/README.md

 # SecretDesktop
-Hide icons on the desktop.
+Hide icons on the desktop for macOS.
+SecretDesktop runs on macOS Mojave 10.14.